-- 485 In this work it has been shown how rainfall stochastic models and hydrological and slope stability physically-based models can be advantageously combined in a Monte Carlo simulation framework to derive and evaluate landslide triggering thresholds.
-The approach synthesizes research findings in the fields of rainfall and landslide hydrological modeling to provide an output that is easily implementable in a early warning system, i.e. a landslide triggering threshold, based on rainfall monitor- - 490 ing, of the same type that is commonly derived by direct empirical analysis of observed rainfall and landslide data.
+In this work it has been shown how stochastic rainfall models and hydrological and slope stability physically based models can be advantageously combined in a Monte Carlo simulation framework to derive and evaluate landslide-triggering thresholds.
+The approach synthesizes research findings in the fields of rainfall and landslide hydrological modeling to provide an output that is easily implemented in a early warning system, i.e., a landslide-triggering threshold, based on rainfall monitoring, of the same type that is commonly derived by direct empirical analysis of observed rainfall and landslide data.
 The advantages of the approach consist in a better exploitation of the information contained in observed rainfall series and measurements of hydraulic, geotechnical soil properties and geomorphological analysis.
-Because both triggering and non-triggering rainfall events are taken into account, the approach enables a more correct derivation and evaluation of thresholds, for which - 495 well-known prediction-skill Receiver-Operating-Characteristic analysis may be advantageously used to reduce subjectivity in the identification of thresholds and to estimate the convenience of the use of the threshold within a landslide early warning system.
+Because both triggering and non-triggering rainfall events are taken into account, the approach enables a more correct derivation and evaluation of thresholds, for which well-known predictionskill receiver operating characteristic (ROC) analysis may be advantageously used to reduce subjectivity in the identification of thresholds and to estimate the convenience of the use of the threshold within a landslide early warning system.